modir/using-laminas-framework-book/version2/docs/uploads.md

 In line 2, we call the `move_uploaded_file()` function and pass it two arguments: the path to the temporary file and the destination path.

-T> Specifying the directory name as the second argument of the `move_uploaded_file()` function T> is suitable when you do not want to rename the file.
-If you need to save the uploaded file T> under another name than its original name, you can specify the full file path instead of the directory name.
+> Specifying the directory name as the second argument of the `move_uploaded_file()` function
+> is suitable when you do not want to rename the file.
+If you need to save the uploaded file
+> under another name than its original name, you can specify the full file path instead of the directory name.

 In line 3, we check the returned value of the function.
 If the operation is successful, the function will return `true`.
 If some error occurs (for example, if directory permissions